Advice > Product management

 This article was written in collaboration with Alan K., Anand A., and Sree S., product leaders with experience at Amazon, Uber, Facebook, and other tech companies.
 Combined, they have conducted over 500 interviews and mentored more than 50 people.

-Interviews for VPs and Directors of Product, Group Product Managers, and other product leaders are intense.
+Interviews for VPs and Directors of Product, Heads of Product, and other product leaders are intense.
 Interviewers will be asking tougher questions and expecting higher caliber responses than in the PM interviews you’ve had in the past.

 So we’ve consulted product leaders from Amazon, Uber, and Facebook, as well as interview reports from many other tech companies, in order to put together this step-by-step guide to product leader interviews.